ericaraujophd/25fa-cs112/content/week00/lab00.md

 You can close the Settings window now.

+The last step we will take is fixing the red-underlined C++ lines of code.
+To do this, we need to set the default C++ Intellisense configuration.
+Do this:

+From the "Help" menu, select "Show All Commands" or push the keyboard combo of Ctrl+Shift+P. In the search bar, search for "Select Intellisense Configuration".
+This should show you something that looks like "C/C++: Select Intellisense Configuration".
+In the following menu, you will be prompted to select which compiler you want to use.
+We want to use: Use g++ (found in /usr/bin)

+After this, you are done!

 ## 8. Compiling your Program

 Take a look at your **main.cpp** file.
 It should look like this: